 Globalization is also a challenge in labor organizations today.
 As more and more goods and services are produced overseas, unions lose not only membership but union values in the stronghold of worker culture.
 As globalization has increased, unions have continued to demand more governmental control but have been only somewhat successful in these attempts.
 For example, free trade agreements such as the North American Free Trade Agreement (NAFTA) have made it easier and more lucrative for companies to manufacture goods overseas.
-This is discussed in Chapter 14 "International HRM".
 For example, La-Z-Boy and Whirlpool closed production facilities in Dayton and Cleveland, Ohio, and built new factories in Mexico to take advantage of cheaper labor and less stringent environmental standards.
 Globalization creates options for companies to produce goods wherever they think is best to produce them.
 As a result, unions are fighting the globalization trend to try and keep jobs in the United States.